7 Advanced Google Patent Search Tips Every Researcher Should Know

 Google patent search also offers the option to search keywords that are not directly next to each other but fall within close proximity.
 For example, if you are searching for power control methods in CDMA mobiles, finding the exact order of keywords may not be possible.
 Also, a random search will lead to a lot of inaccurate results.

+NEAR (Near) operator Proximity operators can be used to boost the score of documents if they contain expressions near each other.
 The syntax for using the NEAR operator can be – NEARx, NEAR/x, or /xw.
 Here, x is the maximum number of words that can separate 2 keywords.
 I’ve given a few syntax examples in the below paragraphs.

 You can also use WITH and SAME operators.
 These operators will return the results where keywords are 20 and 200 words away, in any order, respectively.